“DATA” IS EVERYWHERE

 TREATING PRODUCT DATA AS A KEY STRATEGIC ASSET

 Becoming a data-driven organization is at the top of the agenda for leading companies aiming to outperform their peers.
 Information drives your organization forward and differentiates you from your competitors.
 But for this to happen, data must be treated as a true corporate asset.
 The company must invest and secure the required resources to leverage new business models that exploit data.
-Effective information management requires a big commitment from the top.
+Effective information management and PDM requires a big commitment from the top.